Best Ocean-View Restaurants in LA

 Credit: Ashley Randall

 Venice Beach’s most famous rooftop is feeling fresh these days, thanks to Kassi Rooftop and its Aegean-inspired makeover.
 Perched above the boardwalk at Hotel Erwin, it’s where California sunshine meets Greek island ease.
-The menu leans into coastal flavors — think za’atar-dusted hand-pulled flatbread with whipped avocado, lamb meatball skewers drizzled in pomegranate molasses and tender beef with red chermoula and mint.
+The menu leans into coastal flavors.
+Think za’atar-dusted hand-pulled flatbread with whipped avocado, lamb meatball skewers drizzled in pomegranate molasses and tender beef with red chermoula and mint.
 Seasonal California produce keeps each plate vibrant, while the cocktail list makes it impossible to order just one.
-Try the clarified Honeydew Thyme Paloma for something crisp and refreshing, or go for the Oracle of Delphi, a layered mix of tequila, lemon, watermelon, Mazzura, cucumber and za’atar.
-With DJs spinning Thursday through Sunday and an unbeatable ocean backdrop, Kassi Rooftop turns every visit into a sunlit, sea-kissed escape.
+Try the clarified Honeydew Thyme Paloma for something crisp and refreshing or the Oracle of Delphi, a layered mix of tequila, lemon, watermelon, Mazzura, cucumber and za’atar.
+With DJs spinning Thursday through Sunday and an unbeatable ocean backdrop, Kassi Rooftop turns every visit into a sea-kissed escape.

 Location: Venice